zulip/zulip/docs/contributing/code-style.md

 This page documents code style policies that every Zulip developer should understand.
-We aim for this document to be short and focused only on details that cannot be easily enforced another way (E.g. through linters, automated tests, subsystem design that makes classes of mistakes unlikely, etc.).
+We aim for this document to be short and focused only on details that cannot be easily enforced another way (e.g. through linters, automated tests, subsystem design that makes classes of mistakes unlikely, etc.).
 This approach minimizes the cognitive load of ensuring a consistent coding style for both contributors and